CloudLabsAI-Azure/Store-Operations-with-Copilot-Studio-lab/instructions/exercise4.md

    ![](./media/st-store-ex3-g134.png)

 1. The **StoreOps Assistant** will open in Teams.
-You can try out some prompts for `Placing Orders`, `Creating Tickets` and validate it.
+You can try out some prompts for `Placing Orders`, `Creating Tickets`, and validate them.

    ![](./media/st-store-ex3-g135.png)